As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 This color-lock coating also reduces friction in the line making for a great distance reaching line.
 The threads of this line are made from fluoropolymer materials that resist fraying which is helpful for threading eyes.
 This anti-fraying feature is great but not invincible and because of this line’s polymer material, you can fix it when it does fray.

 Simply take a lighter or any flame and dance the tip of your line in and out of the flame to melt it and create a single end to tie with saving you from having to cut and waste line.

 - Fluoropolymer material durability

 Piscifun Onyx Braided Fishing Line

-Piscifun Onyx is a great braided fishing line for low resistant fishing line.
+Piscifun Onyx is a great braided fishing line for low-resistant fishing line.
 Low resistance and surface friction are good for braided line and extend the life of your line.
 As we have discussed above, braided fishing line has advantages for certain fishing applications.

-The Piscifun brand excels in making fishing line that has minimal stretch and this is handy for fishing in areas where it is hard to detect a strike.
+The Piscifun brand excels in making a fishing line that has minimal stretch and this is handy for fishing in areas where it is hard to detect a strike.
 This brand offers their line a large variety of colors that can match up with any water you are fishing in.

-The line is also available in just about any test you could need ranging from 6-pound test to 150-pound test, which is nice if you are buying it for fishing other species in addition to trout.
+The line is also available in just about any test you could need ranging from a 6-pound test to a 150-pound test, which is nice if you are buying it for fishing other species in addition to trout.

 - Huge variety of weights